 The FTC is responsible for enforcing consumer protection laws online.
 This mandate extends to mobile apps.
 The Agency is in the process of ramping up its enforcement efforts in this area, so it makes sense to follow the FTC mobile apps guidelines it recently issued.

 Truth In Advertising

 If you make claims regarding the performance of an app, the claims have to be true.
-I’m amazed how often I am asked at seminars what “truth” means.
+People ask me, “What does ‘truth’ mean?”
 In response, I ask a better question – what are you trying to hide?
 If your app does something such as keep a log of all the calories a user consumes in a day, then you can say as much in your advertising.

-The new FTC privacy requirement boils down to providing your potential customers with a privacy notice prior to their purchase or download of the app.
+The new FTC privacy requirement boils down to providing your potential customers with a privacy notice before their purchase or download of the app.
 Yes, you have to comply with privacy law even if you give the app away for free.

 In the policy itself, you need to identify your data practices.
-Tell users what information you collect from them, how you secure the information and what you do with it.
-Also, verify you have practices in place to safely dispose of the data when finished with it.
+Tell users what information you collect from them, how you secure the information, and what you do with it.
+Also, verify you have methods in place to safely dispose of the data when finished with it.

 Kids Under 13

 If you design a mobile app for a target audience of kids under 13, you must comply with the Children’s Online Privacy Protect Act of 1998, better known as “COPPA.”
 You also must comply if you know kids under 13 are using the app regardless of the age of the intended audience.

 COPPA is a complex subject.
 For this article, we can say you are required to follow strict rules regarding obtaining parental consent for the child to download and use the app before collecting any information related to the child.
 Yes, you read that correctly.